A large NSW based cultural institution

 Develop appropriate KPIs for the CMF; and

-Understand the impact of any recommended changes on the Library’s budget, staff workloads and current operations.
+Understand the impact of any recommended changes on the overall budget, staff workloads and current operations.

 A review of background material in collaboration with four staff project teams;